finom/defi/packages/react/README.md

 ```

+## Examples

-## Store example
+### Store class

 As it mentioned above you can use any object as store but it's recommended to use classes to keep your store well structured.
+All classes used used as sore

 ```js
 // store.js